 His experience over the past 20 years of tongue diagnosis and iridology give him deep insight into one's internal bio-chemistry.........By integrating herbology, and various orthomolecular therapies (vitamins and minerals) he is able to guide you toward optimum health..............As a healthy vegetarian for over 30 years he is able to guide you toward creating healthy dietary habits which enhance your overall state of well-being.......

-After thirty years of dedication Mahan Rishi was given the minister's title of Singh Sahib by Yoga Bhajan ....to serve as a spiritual minister of Sikh Dharma officiating weddings and other sacred ceremonies.
+After thirty years of dedication Mahan Rishi became a minister of Sikh Dharma. ....to serve as a spiritual minister of Sikh Dharma officiating weddings and other sacred ceremonies.
 Sessions with Mahan Rishi are gentle yet powerful, energizing and calming, creating a deep sense of peace and vitality...........

 Shivraj Kaur's yoga journey began in 1998-9.
 She was in her early 20's when a running injury forced her to try alternative forms of exercise, such as Hatha Yoga.
 She wasn't hooked right away but something kept her coming back for more.
 Yoga just seemed to "get the lead out" in a way that nothing else could.
 In 2002, she completed a Power Yoga teacher training to deepen her practice.
 She had no intention of ever teaching yoga but the universe had other plans for her.
 When a yoga teaching opportunity was offered to her, she simply said, "Yes!".